 Our Preceptor Program pairs an experienced nurse with a new employee throughout their orientation period.
 The preceptor acts as educator, socializer and role model to the new staff member.
 By individualizing the orientation process, preceptors share their nursing expertise and enable new employees to perform as valuable members of the healthcare team.
 Special training allows preceptors to learn their role.

-Lancaster General Health has a strong commitment to nursing education and operates its own school, the Lancaster General College of Nursing & Health Sciences.
+Lancaster General Health has a strong commitment to nursing education and operates its own school, the Pennsylvania College of Health Sciences.
 Students who opt to participate in our Student Externship Program have the opportunity to improve their present clinical abilities and develop additional nursing practice skills.
 Participants in the eight-week program work with professional nursing staff members and learn from their clinical expertise and direct supervision.
 The result?
 The ability to approach their future nursing roles with increased confidence.

 LGH nurses may take advantage of a variety of clinical and non-clinical Staff Development and Continuing Education opportunities.
 We offer a competitive reimbursement program for both full and part-time employees.
 Training in CPR, ACLS, trauma and critical care are offered regularly, as are computer applications classes.
 Staff may enhance their leadership and management skills through offerings in coaching, peer review and hiring.
 Instruction in work/life skills, such as positive response to change and problem-solving is also available.